bjmt/yamtk/README.md

 # How many planted instances does the scanner recover?
 ```

-Real TF peaks usually cluster around the peak summit rather than being
+Real TF peaks tend to cluster around the peak summit rather than scattering
-uniformly scattered across the window. `-c <int>` biases random
+uniformly across the window. `-c <int>` biases the random insertions toward
-insertions toward each sequence's midpoint by averaging *N* uniform
+each sequence's midpoint by averaging *N* uniform draws (this is the
-draws (the Irwin–Hall distribution). `-c 1` (default) is uniform, `-c 2`
+Irwin-Hall distribution). `-c 1` (the default) is uniform, `-c 2` is
-is triangular, `-c 5` is bell-shaped, `-c 20+` is tightly centred:
+triangular, `-c 5` is bell-shaped, and `-c 20` or more is tightly centred:

 ```sh
 # Simulate peak-summit-style insertions (most motifs near sequence centre)
 yamtk seed -m motifs.meme -i peaks.fa -f 0.01 -c 10 -s 42 -O truth.bed > seeded.fa
 ```

-`-c 1` produces output that's byte-identical to omitting `-c`, so existing
+`-c 1` produces output that is byte-identical to leaving `-c` off entirely, so
-seeds and fixtures keep reproducing the same insertions.
+any existing seeds and fixtures will keep reproducing the same insertions.

 ### Fixed-count mode

-`-n N` implants exactly *N* motifs per sequence regardless of sequence
+`-n N` implants exactly *N* motifs in every sequence, regardless of its
-length, where Random mode (`-f`) gives a Poisson count that scales with
+length, whereas Random mode (`-f`) gives a Poisson count that scales with
 length.
-Useful when every sequence in a benchmark needs the same number
+This is useful when every sequence in a benchmark needs the same
-of planted hits (e.g. one motif per peak, or a fixed positive class
+number of planted hits (one motif per peak, say, or a fixed positive-class
 size for ROC/PR evaluation):

 ```sh